apineiro/CodeIntegrity-assessment-tool/CodeIntegrity-assessment-tool.md

-## Code Integrity: Assessment Tool for an Ethical and Sustainable Code
+## Code Integrity: Assessment Tool for an Ethical and Sustainable Code.
 ### Version 1.0.0

-#### The Code Integrity Assessment Tool determines if a project complies with basic ethical and sustainable practices at a global, local and individual scale.
-The Assessment Tool needs to be revised and updated with every feature upgrade of the project.
+#### The Code Integrity Assessment Tool determines if a project complies with ethical and sustainable practices.
+#### The Assessment Tool needs to be revised and updated with every new feature or upgrade of the project.

-#### This Assessment Tool needs to be edited/updated by the team leader of by all team members in consensus, whichever is more convenient and/or practical.
+#### This Assessment Tool needs to be updated by the team leader or by all team members in consensus, whichever is more convenient and/or practical.

 ## CODE INTEGRITY: The Assessment Tool.

+### PLEASE ANSWER.

-### This project or application:
+### The project, system, or application:

 1. Supports any physical and/or psychological harm to humans or animals?
 - [ ] Yes
 - [ ] No

-2. Supports or promotes disharmony and/or volatile reactions or responses between people in general or among end user?
+2. Supports or promotes disharmony and/or volatile reactions or disrespect between people in general or among end user?
 - [ ] Yes
 - [ ] No

-3. Supports or promotes addictive behaviour among end users?
+3. Supports or promotes addictive behavior among end users?
 - [ ] Yes
 - [ ] No